 - Assist in supervising classroom morning arrival and afternoon dismissal.

 - Hold scholars, parents and co-workers accountable for all Vision Prep common core values found in F.I.R.S.T.
 (Focus, Integrity, Responsibility, Self-determination and Teamwork) and the statements agreed to in the Contract of Mutual Responsibilities.

-- Submit daily and weekly lesson plans (Thursday prior to teaching) to School Director (includes at a minimum: TN or Core standard, learning target, assessments, brief agenda, and all scholar materials) and revise after receiving feedback.
+- Assist Lead Teachers in the development and submission of daily and weekly lesson plans (Thursday prior to teaching) to Principal (includes at a minimum: TN or Core standard, learning target, assessments, brief agenda, and all scholar materials) and revise after receiving feedback.

 - Deliver clear, concise, objective-driven lessons daily while effectively and respectfully communicating scholar progress with scholars, families and administration.